Privatecoder/seplos-mqtt-remote-rs485/README.md

 So when connecting the Master in multi-pack configurations via CAN to the Inverter (you must only connect the CAN-part to the inverter, the RS485-part of the port can be used by any RS485 device to read the Masters data at Baud 9600.

+(This and the way of reading multiple packs without multi-master-collisions has been discussed [here](https://github.com/syssi/esphome-seplos-bms/issues/116) and made me change this script and my cabling and I strongly suggest to update/upgrade existing setups!
+Thanks to @Wiki591 for his findings and @syssi for his great work [esphome-seplos-bms](https://github.com/syssi/esphome-seplos-bms/))

 ## Hardware requirements:

 For **multiple packs** (only):